Verified by Legal Research

 Common Mistakes to Avoid

-- Failing to return security deposit within the required timeframe
+- Failing to return the security deposit within the legal timeframe

 Helpful Tips

-- Document the condition of the property with photos before tenant move-in
+- Document the condition of the property with photos before and after tenancy

 State Requirements Comparison

-Compare residential lease agreement requirements across popular states:
+Compare security deposit return letter requirements across popular states:

 Requirements vary by document type and specific circumstances.
 Our generator ensures full compliance.